Schokokex/addon_template_butt/README.md

 # Whats new
-First of all, after some crashing and so on, i started everything from Scratch again.
+First of all, after some crashing and so on, i started everything from scratch again.
 New stuff is:
 Timers, Talents, example Modifier, example Ability, Startitems, Thinker, so basically the files you find inside game/dota_addons/addon_template_butt/scripts/vscripts/.

 # Use This Template
-Either you make this the default template by copying everything from addon_template_butt into addon_template of game and content, or you copy the files into every new mod you make.
+Either you make this the default template by copying everything from addon_template_butt into addon_template of game and content (before you create yours), or you copy the files into every new mod you make.
 After that you can start the game inside Hammer just by clicking the "Game Controller Icon" and "Run (Skip Build)".

 # Startitems
 Lets you add free Items, Abilities, Talents or Modifiers, that everyone gets.

 # Thinker
-Events that trigger at a Timer.
+Events that triggers at a timer.
 Give free Rapiers after 20 Minutes or teleport everyone to the midlane (hero:SetAbsOrigin(Vector(0,0,120))) every 5 Minutes.

 # Talents
 If you want to add a new Talents, you have to add it to the game/..../scripts/npc/npc_abilites_custom.txt , and create a file in game/..../scripts/vscripts/talents/ as like the example talent.